michaelthorne/front-end-code-guide/README.md

 - Always use lowercase for HTML tag names and attribute values
 - Only use double quotes (`""`) around attribute values
+- Indentation should be 4 spaces (and not tabs)
-- You can omit the `type` attribute for style sheets and scripts (unless you’re not using CSS or JavaScript)
+- Omit the `type` attribute when including style sheets and scripts
 - Remove any trailing whitespace from the end of each line
 - Use a new line for every [block-level](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) element